Donald Trump Says Coronavirus Death Toll ‘Is What It Is’ In ‘Axios’ Interview

 President Donald Trump doubled down on his claims that the coronavirus pandemic is “under control” in the United States during a wide-ranging interview with Axios reporter Jonathan Swan that aired Monday night on HBO.

-Trump was pressed on the rising number of people have died during the almost 40-minute Axios on HBO interview.
+Trump was pressed on the rising number of people who have died during the almost 40-minute Axios on HBO interview.
 He was asked him to explain his claim when 1,000 Americans are dying each day.

-While Trump agreed Americans are indeed dying from the virus, he downplayed the severity of the situation, with the numbers rising in some areas of the country.
+While Trump agreed Americans are indeed dying from the virus, he downplayed the severity of the situation, even with the numbers rising in some areas of the country.

 “They are dying.
 That’s true.
 And you – it is what it is.
 But that doesn’t mean we aren’t doing everything we can.
 It’s under control as much as you can control it.
-This is a horrible plague that beset us,” the President stated.
+This is a horrible plague that beset us,” Trump stated.

-Trump presented Swan with several coronavirus-related graphs and charts that purportedly showed the country was faring better than other countries.
+He presented Swan with several coronavirus-related graphs and charts that purportedly showed the country was faring better than other countries.

 “Right here, United States is lowest in numerous categories.
 We’re lower than the world.
 Lower than Europe,” he told the reporter.

-Swan quickly fired back at Trump, telling him that it is not doing better than the rest of the world when it comes to deaths related to population.
+Swan quickly fired back at Trump, telling him that the U.S. is not doing better than the rest of the world when it comes to deaths related to population.
 Trump’s claim was based on how many people have died related to the number of cases.

 Trump praised himself and his administration for doing a “great job” with the pandemic during the Axios interview but continued to slam “many” unnamed governors for not doing their job to handle the coronavirus outbreak.